-Others in the DPS range include the DPS-M7 Sonic Modulator, DPS-D7 Delay and the DPS-V77 which was a powerful multi-effects unit with digital i/o (albeit on a non-standard proprietary connector) combining the best effects from the DPS-*7 range.
+Beginning with the two reverberators, the above Sony units are happily breeding in my studio (photos will come eventually).
+Others I don't have in the DPS range include the DPS-M7 Sonic Modulator and DPS-D7 Delay.
+Then came the DPS-V77, a powerful multi-effects unit with digital i/o (albeit on a non-standard proprietary connector) combining the best effects from the DPS-*7 range.
 Here are some of the manuals.
-The DPS-V55 was a four-channel unit, and the HR-MP5 was a cheaper half-rack multi-effects unit.
+The DPS-V55 was a 2U four-channel unit, and the HR-MP5 was a cheaper half-rack multi-effects unit.
 These all followed from Sony's 1981 epic 3U behemoth DRE-2000 Digital Reverberator.
-The range culminated in 1999 with the DRE-S777 Sampling Reverb which used sampled impulse responses of top concert halls and acoustic spaces; like the original 2000, it was incredibly expensive.
+The range culminated in 1999 with the 2U DRE-S777 Sampling Reverb which used sampled impulse responses of top concert halls and acoustic spaces; like the original 2000, it was incredibly expensive.

 I also used their TCD-D7 portable DAT recorder, which went to Africa with me and recorded music and various creatures out in the bush.

-As well as countless recorders+hifi+broadcast gear, Sony also made the following units, none of which I own or have ever used - I just list them here for completeness:
+As well as countless microphones+recorders+hifi+broadcast gear, Sony also made the following units, none of which I own or have ever used - I just list them here for reference: